Skilled Wilmington Workers’ Compensation Attorney Helping Clients Injured in a Healthcare Workplace Accident

 Workers’ compensation attorneys safeguarding the rights of injured workers in Wilmington

 The Wilmington workers’ compensation lawyers of Silverman, McDonald & Friedman have experience helping our clients resolve disputes and obtain the maximum amount of benefits available to them under the law.
 If you have suffered a work-related injury or occupational disease that makes it difficult for you to travel, we will come to you.
-You can reach us right now toll-free at 302-888-2900 or by filling out our contact form to make an appointment at one of our offices in Wilmington, New Castle or Seaford today.
+You can reach us right now toll-free at 302-888-2900 or by filling out our contact form to make an appointment at one of our Delaware offices in Newark or Seaford today.